-Self image and confidence gives you the feeling of being important, being capable of doing anything you set out to do, being capable of being good at what you are doing and it comes from within.
+Self-image and confidence give you the feeling of being important, being capable of doing anything you set out to do, being capable of being good at what you are doing and it comes from within.

 Here are 10 Powerful Ways to Build Self Image and Confidence